matcakian/brain-tumor-classifier/README.md

 # Brain Tumor Classifier

 Classifies brain MRI scans into four categories using a convolutional neural network in TensorFlow.
+Uses a dataset from kaggle.com (https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) for training.

 ## Setup